grantcopley/ApparelSorter.js/README.md

 ### Usage
-To simply sort an array of sizes, you can call the sortSizes() function.
+To simply sort an array of sizes, you can call the sort() function.
 ```javascript
 const sorter = require('apparel-sorter');